tzero86/CypressAxe/README.md

 })
 ```

 As you can see it is now much more readable and simple, and this simple custom command can now be used along any E2E regular automated tests and have the accessibility tested along them.
-It is worth mentioning that this POC is just using all Axe-core tests on base URL but it can very well be targetted to specific scenarios or even to test after an automated user interaction is performed to see how the acccsibility features of the website are behaving in those cases.
+It is worth mentioning that this POC is just using all Axe-core tests on base URL but it can very well be targeted to specific scenarios or even to test after an automated user interaction is performed to see how the accessibility features of the website are behaving in those cases.

 But we did a lot of work to get better results and we haven't seen any so far, lets check how the results show up in the console first: